Home / Romance / The Girl Who Loved Two Princes / The lost prince's ploy

 "Lady Zoey Arden must marry a prince of Terres Somnia to dissuade the people of any lingering animosity between the House of Condor and the House of Arden and spare the country civil war."

-She was screaming questions over the sound of loud rain as it soaked them both through.
+Emily was screaming questions as loud rain started falling and soaked us both through.
 Questions she already knew the answers to.
-James couldn't look at her for this part, so instead he looked past her.
+I couldn't look at her for this part.

 "By morning, I will claim my title as crown prince of Terres Somnia as the first-born son of King Henry.
 I will also announce my marriage to the new crown princess of Terres Somnia, Princess Zoey Condor."